Traffic Safety Laws in Rhode Island

 Rhode Island's seat belt law states:

-- Any passenger age 13 years old or over must be restrained wearing a safety belt and/or shoulder harness
+- Any passenger aged 8 years old and up must wear a safety belt and/or shoulder harness.

-- All vehicle operators must be restrained wearing a safety belt and/or shoulder harness
+- All vehicle operators must wear a safety belt and/or shoulder harness at all times.

 Proper headlight usage is an important part of safe driving.
 In Rhode Island, you are legally required to use your headlights when:

 - Driving from sunset to sunrise

 - You can't see more than 500 ft in front of your vehicle

 - Weather conditions require the use of your windshield wipers

 You should dim your bright headlights when meeting another vehicle at a distance of at least 500 ft, or when following another motorist at 200 ft or less.

-Drivers under 18 years old and school bus drivers can be ticketed for using a cell phone while driving.
+Drivers under 18 years old and school bus drivers can be ticketed for using an electric device while driving.

 Texting while driving is banned for all drivers, regardless of age or license status.
 Drivers may use an electronic device to activate, view, or deactivate GPS navigation.